 - Integrated into the European manufacturing production chain

 - Close to factories in Central Europe and at the meeting point of two European corridors

 - Wage competitiveness

-- High levels of immigrant workers’ remittances (19% of GDP)
+- High levels of remittances from expatriate workers

 - Denar pegged to the euro